iogeek/Gardening4Engineers/_garden/readingSeedPacket.md

  If you are using spreadsheet, formula for this is<br>
  ```=DATE(YEAR(TODAY()),10,1) -83```

-**First day to germinate**
+**Earliest germination**
-If you wanted to have the plants ready at the earliest  time (ie start conditioning them for transplant after frost has cleared) then count back germinate time (7 days) and seedling time (14 days) from the last frost date.
+Having plants ready at the earliest time (ie start conditioning them for transplant after frost has cleared) is based on last frost date.
+Add  germinate time (7 days) and seedling time (14 days) and subtracts from last frost date.
 Example: April 17 - 21 days = March 27.

  If you are using spreadsheet, formula for this is<br>
  ```=DATE(YEAR(TODAY()),4,17) - 21```